-Carbon footprinting is a useful metrics employed by the investment team for evaluation the portfolio's contribution to global emission.
+Carbon intensity is a useful metrics employed by the investment team for the evaluation of the portfolio's contribution to global emission.
 Tendercapital recognized the limited dimension of the metric in the quantification of climate change and is committed to improve the scope of analysis going forward.

-Calculating the carbon footprint of a portfolio considers the GHG emissions (scope 1, 2 and 3) of each constituent company, weighted by the exposure to that issuer in the portfolio.
-This provides a weighted carbon intensity (emissions/ $\in$ invested) for the portfolio, which can be compared to a benchmark.
+In the calculation of the carbon intensity of a portfolio Tendercapital considers the GHG emissions (scope 1 and 2) of each constituent company per million Euro sales, weighted by the portfolio exposure for each specific company.
+This data provides a weighted carbon intensity (CO2 emissions/ \in M sales) for the portfolio, which can be compared to a benchmark.
 Tendercapital reports regularly the carbon footprint of its portfolios at sector level in comparison to the carbon footprint of the Stoxx Europe 600.